 Kilkea has a broad a range of accommodation options; rooms and suites in the castle itself, courtyard rooms in the old castle outbuildings and separate lodges on the grounds of the estate, both B&B rooms and self catering.

 There is also the option of hiring out the entire castle for exclusive use or a three bedroom section of it.
 If you have a large group this will work out much cheaper than booking individually, but as demand for Kilkea is always high it should be certainly be reserved well in advance.
-Check your options out on the booking page here.

 The castle bedrooms are the most historical in style, with the suites being particularly romantic, while the courtyard rooms and the lodges are more modern, though not excessively so and they too display much old style elegance.
 Modern comforts and facilities are also in abundance though, it is a luxury hotel after all.